rayfrankenstein/AITOW/README.md

 "When I worked at a company that was big on Scrum I estimated that I was only getting about 10% to 50% as much work done in a typical 2 week period as I got done in previous positions using common sense methods do to all the inefficiencies of Scrum."--oscarboom, [https://www.reddit.com/r/programming/comments/afthlr/manifesto_for_halfarsed_agile_software_development/](https://www.reddit.com/r/programming/comments/afthlr/manifesto_for_halfarsed_agile_software_development/)

 ---
+> Actually, this depends on HOW you are doing scrum rather than being the inflexible postulate.
+It is possible to delegate authority on any decision to any other member of the team.
+I have seen this work very well, especially when PO is not technical enough.

+"Indeed, you can delegate any authority, but the fact that it has to be delegated means that someone holds that authority in the first place — and has to give it up voluntarily.
+It is not distributed by default, which would be more ideal."--Adam Ard, [Why Scrum is the Wrong Way to Build Software](https://medium.com/@ard_adam/why-scrum-is-the-wrong-way-to-build-software-99d8994409e5)

+---

 "
 > The business wants to know how much feature X is going to cost and   when they can expect it.